microsoft/StudentsAtBuild/Social2020/notes/KafuChinoDesu.md

 I'm just a 1st year student in high school (my country South Korea has different school system, just search for it) and this is my first MS Build!
 Hooray!

-MY DODO CODE IS: LDXWC
+MY DODO CODE IS: HDJRC

 ALSO MY NS FRIEND CODE: SW-2277-2897-7877